annabeatrizzz/full-stack-open-solutions/README.md

 |-- _3_Programming-Server-with-NodeJS-and-Express: Guides you through building a backend server using Express and connecting to MongoDB.

+    - Deploying an application to the internet.
+    - Creating a database and saving data there.
+    - Validation and ESLint.

 |-- _4_Testing-Express-Servers-and-User-Authentication: Focuses on testing APIs with Jest/SuperTest and implementing secure authentication.

+    - Creating new blog application with better structures, learning unit testing, and using reduce()
+    - Adding testing to blog application, using async/await and promise.all

 |-- _5_Testing-React-Apps: Shows how to test React applications using React Testing Library and Cypress.